somsung46810-spec/Flip-The-Framework-CMS/README.md

 Xor << Hex << Base_44 << Reg(expand *text).Edit(add/remove &index).Diskette(/build with Vite, "controller logic" extracted out of the UI view components into isolated TypeScript/JavaScript modules (like React Hooks or Vue Composables).
 This separates data fetching, validation, and business logic from presentation./);

-"Put One In The Other, Before In The AFter";
+"Put One And The Other, Before And The AFter";

 Build Landing (/);